PinkiePieExplosion/PinkiePieExplosion/README.md

 Hi, my name is Shepard!

-I am 14 to 15+!
+I am 15 - 15+!
 (B-day June 27)

-I am Panromantic, Omnicurious, Abrosexual, & Demiboy (They/He - NO SHE/HER)!!
+I am Panromantic, Omnisexual, Abrosexual, & Demiboy (He/They - NO SHE/HER)!!
 I also use Disabled Pride!

 I love Tomadachi Life: Living the Dream, RDR2, Rick & Morty, COD (I use COD mobile & I'm lvl 150 & I'm a Master I!)
 Smiling Friends, PokeMon, TWD, MHA, & probs more!
 I specifically like Negan, Rick, Daryl, and Lizzie from TWD!
 I like all the main characters in Smiling Friends (Pim, Charlie, Glep & Alan!) except Boss- he is a little too creepy for me

 My hyperfixation atm is TWD + Hoppers - specifically Negan (my favorite character in TWD atm & sadly could not find any blinkies for him...)
 Rick, Daryl, and Lizzie!
 I have not watched a ton & have mostly seen them through TikTok edits!
 I also am fixated on Hoppers!
-Specifically Mayor Jerry - as u can see on my Disord Profile on Guns.lol!!
+Specifically, Mayor Jerry - as u can see on my Discord Profile on Guns.lol!!

 <p align="center">
 BYI